alishaburgfeld/AllYouCanExercise/README.md

 3. Make it so id is auto-populated based on the next value in the mysql database
 4. Verify the way I'm doing CORS exception is a secure way
 5. Database variables for mysql container
+6.  context load - probably not working because security dependency is disabled.
+7. Instead of grabbing all the exercises, only grab the exercisegroup when clicking on the label